 It is possible that by fraud or deception by others we may receive information pertaining to children under the age of 13.
 If we are notified of the receipt of information under such circumstances, once verified, we will promptly obtain parental or guardian consent, and in the absence of such consent, will delete the information.
 If you want to notify us that we have inadvertently received information for a child under the age of 13, please do so by emailing us at firstname.lastname@example.org.

 You can request to review, edit, or prohibit personally identifiable information of a child under the age of 13 from being used by Connections, its affiliates, schools, and vendors acting on behalf of Connections by making a request in writing to email@example.com.
 Please note that if you make a request to prohibit personally identifiable information from being used by Connections, its affiliates, schools, and vendors acting on behalf of Connections, it will not be possible for your child to participate in a Connections program.

 For information on our use of information covered by COPPA please contact us at the following:

 Connections Education LLC

-Connections takes reasonable steps to safeguard the personally identifiable information you provide.
-As effective as our safeguards are, no security system is completely impenetrable, so we cannot guarantee the absolute security of our database and systems, nor can we guarantee that personally identifiable information you supply will not be intercepted while being transmitted to us over the Internet.
+Connections makes commercially reasonable efforts to safeguard the personally identifiable information we collect and store.
+We do this, in part, by implementing account verification procedures and password protection features.
+As effective as our safeguards are, no security system is completely impenetrable, therefore we cannot guarantee the absolute security of our database and systems, nor can we guarantee that personally identifiable information you supply will not be intercepted while being transmitted to us over the Internet.